Ten ways to build community

 Citizen activists take soil sample

 Find meaningful ways to contribute to fun projects that help restore and reclaim local biodiversity.
-Join backyard bird counts, find a bioblitz near you, remove invasive species (like English ivy), plant trees or clean up shorelines, etc. Find groups active in the community or start your own.
-Many cities offer grants for citizen stewardship projects.
+Join backyard bird counts, find a bioblitz near you, remove invasive species (like English ivy), plant trees or clean up shorelines — and more.
+Find groups active in the community or start your own.
+Many cities offer grants for these projects.